Sarvesh67/chronos-backend/README.md

 # chronos-backend
-Backend based on Chronos wireframes for the hackacthon
+Backend based on Chronos wireframes for the hackathon